-ALGEBRA 1B115651 year1 creditPurpose:To teach and apply the concepts of Algebra 1 at an easier pace and scope.Content:The first semester of Algebra 1 will be taught in one full year.
+ALGEBRA 1B115651 year1 creditPurpose: Content:To teach and apply the foundational concepts of Algebra 1.
+The first semester of Algebra 1 will be taught in one full year.
+Students will learn about the following concepts: variables, operational properties, real numbers, exponents, order of operations, solving equations and inequalities, writing and graphing fractions.1 year1 credit

-ALGEBRA 1B2 1566 1 year 1 credit Purpose: To teach and apply the concepts of Algebra 1 at an easier pace and scope.
+ALGEBRA 1B2 1566 1 year 1 credit Purpose: To teach and apply the enhanced concepts and skills of Algebra 1, as well as a brief introduction to Geometry and Algebra 2.

-Content: The second semester of Algebra 1 will be taught in one full year.

-ALGEBRA 1 1570 1 year 1 credit

-- Purpose: A balanced course designed to give students a solid foundation in basic algebraic concepts and skills and a brief introduction to geometry, basic logic. - Content: Fundamental concepts of variables, properties, real numbers, equations and inequalities, problem solving, graphing, informal geometry, functions, and data analysis. - Special note: Open to all students who have passed Math 8 and have not received their Algebra 1 credit.
+- Content: The second semester of Algebra 1 will be taught in one full year.
+Students will learn how to graph and solve systems of functions, properties of exponents, factoring, quadratic functions, data analysis and probability, exponential and radical functions, and rational functions and equations. - ALGEBRA 1 1570 1 year 1 credit - Purpose: A balanced course designed to give students a solid foundation in basic algebraic concepts and skills and a brief introduction to geometry, basic logic. - Content: Fundamental concepts of variables, properties, real numbers, equations and inequalities, problem solving, graphing, informal geometry, functions, and data analysis. - Special note: Open to all students who have passed Math 8 and have not received their Algebra 1 credit.

-INFORMAL GEOMETRY 1576
+INFORMAL GEOMETRY 1576 1 year 1 credit

-- Purpose: An "informal" approach to geometry will be used.
-Meaning all the major concepts of geometry will be covered, but without the use of "formal" proofs to do so.
-This course is designed to help you discover, learn, and apply geometry at an easier pace and scope. - Content: You will be challenged to make connections from concrete examples to abstract concepts.
-As in "formal" geometry, you will be expected to use deductive reasoning to solve problems in topics that include congruent triangles, parallel lines, quadrilaterals, polygons, circles, Pythagorean Theorem, area, surface area and volume.

-Prerequisite: Algebra 1B1 and 1B2 or you must have math dept. approval.
+- Purpose: All the major concepts of geometry will be covered, but this course is designed to help you discover, learn, and apply geometry at an easier pace and scope. - Content: You will be challenged to make connections from concrete examples to abstract concepts.
+As in "formal" geometry, you will be expected to use deductive reasoning to solve problems in topics that include congruent triangles, parallel lines, quadrilaterals, polygons, circles, Pythagorean Theorem, area, surface area and volume. - Prerequisite: Algebra 1B1 and 1B2 or you must have math dept. approval.